dominodatalab/keycloak-script-provider-uploader/README.md

 `python script_provider_uploader.py`

 By default, the script will:
-* Look for a namespace including the words "domino" and "platform" in your current kubectl context.
-* Look for the first Keycloak pod in a statefulSet (i.e. ending `-0`) in that namespace.
 * Look for files ending in `-authenticator.js`, `-mapper.js` and `-policy.js` in your current directory.
 * Build a .jar file with the appropriate file structure and metadata JSON file.
+* Look for a namespace including the words "domino" and "platform" in your current kubectl context.
+* Look for the all Keycloak pods in that namespace.
 * Compress the .jar file and copy it to your Keycloak pod.

 You can supply any number of Javascript script provider files when you run the updater script– you don't have to have an authenticator, a mapper and a policy.